 Dr. Rhett Herman, professor of physics and adjunct professor of geology, is offering 12 Radford University students and two Governor’s School students the incredible opportunity to conduct research in Utqiagvik, Alaska between February 29 and March 14, 2020.
 The application will be available in July, 2019.

 While navigating sea ice and polar bear territory, the group will test contraptions the students develop and build for research that contributes to the methodology of studying the thermal balance of our planet.

-Once every two years, a group of Radford University students and a handful of high school students from the Southwest Virginia Governor's School brave bone-rattling temperatures and shivery Arctic winds at Barrow, Alaska, all in the name of science.
+Once every two years, a group of Radford University students and a handful of high school students from the Southwest Virginia Governor's School brave bone-rattling temperatures and shivery Arctic winds at Utqiagvik, Alaska, all in the name of science.
 Learn more.

-Barrow, Alaska, is the northernmost city in the United States.
+Utqiagvik, Alaska, is the northernmost city in the United States.
 Located 320 miles north of the Arctic Circle, the town sees average high temperatures in March of -6 degrees Fahrenheit.
 No roads connect Barrow to the rest of Alaska.
 Visitors must fly in or arrive by boat in the summer.
 Learn more.

 After a voyage of more than 3,500 miles, Radford University students are in Alaska braving chilling temperatures and shivery arctic winds, with a purpose of continuing a legacy of more than a dozen years of Radford University research into Arctic sea ice.
 Learn more.